 The DeWalt DCT419S1 is one of the more popular stud finders from a reliable company.
-It scans for wood, both types of metal, plastic and live electric – so a general all rounder.
+It scans for wood, both types of metal, plastic and lives electric – so a general all-rounder.

 Though it seems like a simple feature to be so impressed with, it just makes the job that bit less monotonous.

 Pro & Cons of DeWalt Hand Held Wall Scanner

 - It has efficient detection Technology that can search for five classes of embedded materials.